Paperless bathrooms, completely automated software testing, and other myths

 In the 1970s much attention was given to the concept of the coming ‘paperless office’.
 Experts predicted that with the emergence of the computer, people would simply use digital displays and paper would be a thing of the past.

 Instead, between 1980 and 2000, the amount of paper used commercially doubled, facilitated by the rise of the personal computer and associated printers.
 Observations were made that the paperless office was about as likely as the paperless bathroom.

 Our thirst for technology is often driven by a desire to automate and streamline so we can make things easier and cheaper.
-Pressure on CIOs and other business managers to streamline existing processes as well as introduce new innovation is intense, putting pressure on the speed and flexibility of software testing and releasing new technology.
+Pressure on CIOs and other business managers to streamline existing processes as well as introduce new innovation, is intense and ever-present.
+It has a domino effect on software testing and releasing new tech.

-Automated software testing i.e. where software tests are run by specific software tools independent of manual intervention, can fall prey to the same instinct.
+Automated software testing i.e. where software tests are run by specific software tools independent of manual intervention, can fall prey to these same pressures.
 There can be a headlong rush to automate the testing process, with not enough attention being paid to achieving quality outcomes for software projects.

 The complete testing solution?